Granny Was a Buffer Girl: Plot summary

 The second chapter is set in the 1930s and concerns Jess's maternal grandparents, Bridie and Jack.
 Bridie comes from a large Catholic family and Jack's parents are deeply religious Protestants.
 They fall in love and marry secretly, knowing their prejudiced families will oppose their marriage.

 The third chapter centres on Dorothy, Jess's father's mother, the "buffer girl" of the title.
 It introduces Jess's great aunt Louie, Dorothy's elder sister, who gets Dorothy a job at a local buffing shop.
 At the Cutlers' Ball, 1931, Dorothy dances with the boss's handsome son, but when the next day he fails to recognize her in her grimy work clothes, she gives up her dream of escaping the narrow streets and grudgingly accepts the matter-of-fact proposal of her boy-next-door sweetheart, Albert, a young steelworker.

 In the next two chapters Jess's father Mike appears in his teenage years, as a rebellious would-be teddy boy, awkward around girls and nervous about his imminent National Service.
-As he leaves on the train he meets Josie, Jack and Bridie's daughter, whom he will marry several years later.
+As he leaves on the train he meets Josie, Jack and Bridie's daughter, whom he will marry about three years later.

-The sixth chapter is about Danny, Mike and Josie's first child, born disabled, and in a wheelchair from the age of six.
+The sixth chapter is about Danny, Mike and Josie's first child, born disabled - although the exact diagnosis and nature of the disability is never specified - and in a wheelchair from the age of six.
 By this time, Mike has matured from a rebellious teenager into a stable, loyal and devoted husband and father.
-On his eighth birthday Danny asks his parents for a baby sister, so although already concerned about the responsibility of caring for Danny, they decide to take the risk, and John and Jess are born over the next two years.
+On his fifth birthday, Danny asks his parents for a baby sister; although already concerned about the responsibility of caring for Danny, after a discussion with both sets of grandparents, Mike and Josie ultimately decide to take the risk, and John and Jess are born over the next two years.

 At Jess's birth the book switches back to first person narrative and from then on concerns Jess's memories of her family: Danny's death at the age of 17, her other brother John with his passion for cycling and his pigeons, her great-aunt Louie's fierce husband Gilbert, and Jess's own first romantic encounter, with an older man who unknown to her is married.

 The book ends as Jess departs for France, confident about the challenge of changing from a child to an independent adult after hearing her family's stories.